 Bulletin boards located on campus are for the use of Southern State Community College students and personnel.
-Posters or announcements promoting any activity, event, or business not directly related to the College must be approved at the Campus Office before posting.
+Posters or announcements promoting any activity, event, or business not directly related to the College must be approved by the Communications Office before posting.